contsili/meg-pipeline/docs/source/2-operationprotocol/kit-operationalprotocol.rst

         - People with long hair, can keep most part of their hair outside the cap behind their ears and onto the back
         - The ears must be clear of hair
         - The cap must cover all the hair that can be seen at the anterior, left and right parts of the head
+        - Smoothen the hair under the cap as much as possible, excess long hair can be drawn to outside the cap at the cerebellum level
         - The goal is that the cap takes the shape of the skull at best
     - Mark the fiducials
         - Use the “T” template, with the line aligning the participant’s nasion as in the below picture